Miners suspend operations in Chile as heavy rains flood roads

 LIMITED LONG-TERM IMPACT

-While the bad weather may be a headache for producers, market participants said they would have little impact on output from Chile in the long term.
+While the rains may be a headache for producers, market participants said they would have little impact on output from Chile in the long term.

 "This is a logistical bottleneck as opposed to a major calamitous event like a landslide or an earthquake," said Edward Meir at broker INTL FCStone in New York.